-The Naval Health (NHW) Operation Business Unit is seeking a Clinical, Research or Industrial & Organizational Psychologist with a strong research background for Navy psychological health program maintenance and development position.
+Leidos's Military & Veterans Health Solutions Group is seeking a Masters degree candidate in Clinical, Research or Industrial & Organizational Psychology (Part-Time) with a strong research background for Navy psychological health program maintenance and development position.

 Applicants must have experience, preferably in a military setting with the United States Marine Corps (USMC).
 The incumbent shall work as a team member consulting with military healthcare systems to help develop and implement systemic process improvement changes.
 The individual will act as a liaison and consultant for psychological health related product development and with leaders and caregivers.
 In addition, the incumbent will support the coordination of psychological readiness related initiatives, develop and facilitate psychological readiness related training, and assist in the standardization of psychological health services.

 A Masters degree in psychology or related public health field preferred and at least two years of associated experience.
 Applicant shall demonstrate ability to provide consultation as a Subject Matter Expert (SME) in field of experience.
 Applicant should be able to function at multiple levels within large systems.
 The individual must have the ability to develop positive working relationships with leaders and providers at multiple levels as well as senior military leaders and policy makers.
 This position requires knowledge of basic project management practices.
 Applicant should have significant ability to multitask and prioritize, and assist in project management responsibilities.

 Experience working in the field of combat stress, psychological health, and/or experience working with active duty or reserve members.
 Candidate should be proficient with Microsoft Office, specifically Word, Excel and PowerPoint, oral presentations, writing and collaboration skills.